freelan-developers/teapot/docs/source/the_party_file.rst

   Can be either a string with a single command to execute or a list of commands to execute.

   Commands can contain :ref:`extensions<extensions>` and environment variables that will be substituted upon execution.

+`clean_commands`
+  The list of commands to call when cleaning is requested. `clean_commands` obeys the same rules as command (extensions are replaced as well) however, unlike the regular `commands`, they are executed within the root directory (where the :term:`party file` is located).

 `environment`
   The environment in which the build must take place.